 Arts & Sciences is the largest undergraduate and graduate program at Washington University in St. Louis, and is the center of intellectual life on campus.

 The Graduate School of Arts & Sciences awards all of the Master of Arts and Doctor of Philosophy degrees at Washington University in St. Louis.
-The school oversees graduate degrees and certificates administered by 29 departments, programs and centers in Arts & Sciences, and works closely with the Olin Business School, the School of Engineering & Applied Science, the School of Medicine and the Brown School of Social Work in supervising their doctoral students.
-Since awarding the institution's first PhD in 1892, the goal of graduate education at Washington University has been to offer an intense academic experience to each individual student, training him or her to expand the frontiers of knowledge with original research and to make a meaningful difference in the world.
-The Graduate School is committed to providing support for interdisciplinary and collaborate research to a diverse student body, and to providing opportunities for student leadership, service and professional development.
-Learn more
+The school oversees graduate degrees and certificates administered by 29 departments, programs and centers in Arts & Sciences, and works closely with the Olin Business School, the School of Engineering & Applied Science, the School of Medicine and the Brown School in supervising their doctoral students.
+Since awarding the institution's first PhD in 1892, the goal of graduate education at Washington University has been to offer an intense academic experience to each individual student, training students to expand the frontiers of knowledge with original research and to make a meaningful difference in the world.
+The graduate school is committed to providing support for interdisciplinary and collaborative research to a diverse student body, and to providing opportunities for student leadership, service and professional development.

-University College is the adult, continuing education & professional studies division of Arts & Sciences.
-Part-time, evening students in the St. Louis area may attend Washington University through University College.
+University College is the adult, continuing education and professional studies division of Arts & Sciences.
+Part-time, evening students in the St. Louis area may attend Wash U through University College.
 Students can earn bachelor's, master's or associates' degrees or certificates, or take courses for personal enrichment.
 University College classes are taught by Washington University faculty and professionals from the St. Louis area.
 Courses are available in many formats, including:

 - 16-week traditional semester courses taught on the WUSTL campus